skysgh/BASE.CLIENT.Themed/SOURCE/App.Service.Client.Web/_custom/documentation/angular/Understand/elements_component.md

 but I recommend avoiding this approach.

 ## Standalone or ngModule
-A component can be marked `standalone: true` or belong to a parent module.
+A component can be marked `standalone: true` and/or belong to a parent module.
 Standalone is simpler, in that the component doesn't need to registered in a parent module.
 But I don't find that to be too often the case.

-Instead
+Only useful for very discrete components that are not complex - but I find that to be rare so I don't think this project has any such.